- Chair-based exercises

-Tyneside Badminton Centre run a Keenagers session for the over 50s every Friday from 10.30am to 11.30am.
+Tyneside Badminton Centre run a Keenagers session for the over 50s every Wednesday and Friday from 10.30am to 11.30am.
 The sessions are suitable for all standards of play, from beginner to expert.
-The cost is £3 for the 1 hour session and includes a tailored warm-up and cool-down, rackets and shuttles and coaching (as much or as little as you want!).

 You don’t have to move around much to take some kind of exercise.
 There are exercises that you can do while sitting down, or while standing up and holding on to a chair to help you.
 Chair-based exercise classes tend to be held in the community, for example in community centres, sheltered housing complexes and churches.
 Active Newcastle has more information on where classes are held in Newcastle.

 St Martin’s Centre Byker run a chair-based exercises class on Thursdays from 1pm – 2pm.
 There is a £1 charge for this session and places must be booked by calling 0191 2764002.